Shavvimal/Shavvimal/README.md

 <h2 align="center"> Welcome! </h2>

 👋 Hey there!
-I'm **[Shav](https://shav.dev/)** - a Full-Stack Data Scientist, AWS Certified Machine Learning Specialist, and an aspiring entrepreneur.
-I specialize in crafting solutions in MLOps & software architecture, having been focused on scalable data streaming stacks optimized for low-latency, deploying DL architectures, and provisioning distributed Python servers for computation & model serving.
-I've applied my expertise in AWS, statistics, and database management to develop Risk Models and back-test/tune trading strategies at a crypto hedge fund 📈.
-Along the way, an in-house OMS platform led to the creation of <a href="https://www.quadra.trade/" rel="noreferrer">Quadra</a>, a Multi-Asset Multi-Exchange Crypto Portfolio Management & Execution system, which I spent over a year helping build and shape from the ground up.
+I'm **[Shav](https://shav.dev/)** - a seasoned Technical Founder, Full-Stack Data Scientist, AWS Certified Machine Learning Specialist, and passionate entrepreneur.
+I specialize in crafting production-ready scalable AI solutions and software architectures, with expertise in low-latency data streaming stacks, deep learning deployment, and distributed server provisioning for computation and model serving.

-### Chasing Dreams

-In December, I took a leap of faith and I left my career to chase ✨ Entrepreneurship ✨.
-The dream of building something transformative from the ground up is what drives me.
-Currently, I'm channeling my energy into new projects, hackathons and constantly seeking opportunities to innovate and make a lasting impact.
+My journey started at an algorithmic and quantitative crypto hedge fund, where I applied my skills in machine learning, cloud architecture, and statistics to develop advanced risk models and optimize trading strategies.
+I was also a founding engineer at **[Quadra](https://www.quadra.trade/)**, a Multi-Asset, Multi-Exchange Crypto Portfolio Management & Execution platform, which I helped build from the ground up.

+Currently, I'm part of **Antler's global early-stage investor platform**, focused on leveraging my deep AI expertise and startup experience to build impactful, scalable businesses.
+I'm actively seeking a commercial co-founder who understands their industry deeply and is eager to solve significant pain points with AI-driven solutions.
+Together, we can move fast, pivot when needed, and create something truly groundbreaking.

+🎙️ In my spare time, I co-host **[Dcypher AI](https://www.youtube.com/@dcypher-ai)**, a podcast where I explore cutting-edge AI topics with industry experts.
+I also maintain a **[blog](https://shav.dev/blog)** that documents my AI and tech journey, including novel methodologies for assessing cultural bias in large language models.

 ### Let's Connect & Collaborate! 🌐